quasarframework/quasar-ui-qcalendar/docs/src/pages/developing/getting-started.md

 ## Alignment

 The calendars all support header alignment in one way or another.
-There is another property, not displayed here, that is for interval-based calendars only called `date-header` that gives even more control.
+There is another property, not displayed here and for interval-based calendars only, called `date-header`, that gives more control.
 You will have to look at the respective calendars to read about this property.

 ### Weekday